 Use of Your Debit Card and Your ATM Card.

 Point of Sale (POS) Transactions.
-With your Debit Card, you can pay for the purchase of goods and services at any merchant location displaying the MasterCard®, NYCE, PLUS, or PULSE logo.
-With your ATM Card, you can pay for the purchase of goods and services at select merchants.
+With your Debit Card, you can pay for the purchase of goods and services at any merchant location displaying the MasterCard®, PLUS®, or PULSE® logo.
 In this disclosure, these purchases are called Point of Sale (POS) transactions.
 You can make PIN-based and signature-based POS purchases using your Debit Card and PIN-based POS purchases using your ATM card up to the amount of the available balance in your Checking Account at the time of the POS transaction up to a maximum of: Debit Card - $3,000 per day for Optimum Accounts and $2,000 per day for Non-Optimum Accounts, ATM card - $1,000 per day.
-The "available balance" for the purpose of this agreement means the available balance (collected funds) in your Checking Account, plus any available funds in a linked sweep account, plus any available limit on your ChexMate Overdraft Line of Credit Account, less the amount of any outstanding POS authorizations made to your Checking Account for POS transactions, and less any holds placed on your Checking Account.
+The "available balance" for the purpose of this agreement means the available balance (collected funds) in your Checking Account, plus any available funds in a linked Savings Account, plus any available limit on your ChexMate Overdraft Line of Credit Account, less the amount of any outstanding POS authorizations made to your Checking Account for POS transactions, and less any holds placed on your Checking Account.
 You cannot access your Savings Account for POS transactions.
 For POS transactions, you authorize us to debit your Checking Account for the amount of the transaction, whether or not you have signed or sign any sales authorization slip.
 You acknowledge that all POS transactions will constitute a simultaneous withdrawal from your Checking Account, even though the transaction might not actually be paid from your Checking Account until a later date.
 Participating merchants may be required to obtain an authorization from us for certain POS transactions.
 We are under no obligation to authorize POS transactions for which there are not sufficient funds available in your Checking Account.
 Our authorization to a participating merchant will operate as a hold on your Checking Account for the authorized amount for 48 hours.

 Automatic Teller Machine (ATM) Services.
-You can use your Debit Card or ATM Card in Canandaigua National Bank ATMs and Network ATMs which are members of NYCE®, PLUS®, and PULSE networks using your Personal Identification Number (PIN).
+You can use your Debit Card or ATM Card in Canandaigua National Bank ATMs and Network ATMs to withdraw cash from your Checking and Savings Accounts up to an aggregate amount of $500 each calendar day, provided that this amount does not exceed your available account balance.
+You authorize us to charge any withdrawal by use of your Debit Card or ATM Card to your Checking Account or Savings Account as you designate at the time of withdrawal which are members of PLUS®, or PULSE® networks using your Personal Identification Number (PIN).
 To protect against unauthorized use of your Debit Card or ATM Card, do not write your PIN on your Debit Card or ATM Card or keep it in the same place as your Debit Card or ATM Card.

 Use at Our ATMs.
 You may use your Debit Card or ATM Card at Canandaigua National Bank ATMs to: